jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 #### > SPECIAL RULES:
 - \[Standard Canoptek traits] **Command Protocols**, **Living Metal** and **Fearless**
+- **Deep Strike**
-- **Viral Construct:** For each <DYNASTY> DESTROYER CULT unit included in a Detachment, one <DYNASTY> CANOPTEK PLASMACYTE unit can be included in that Detachment without taking up a Battlefield Role slot.
-You cannot include more <DYNASTY> CANOPTEK PLASMACYTE units in a Detachment than there are <DYNASTY> DESTROYER CULT units in that Detachment.
+- **Viral Construct:** For each \<DYNASTY\> DESTROYER CULT unit included in a Detachment, one \<DYNASTY\> CANOPTEK PLASMACYTE unit can be included in that Detachment without taking up a Battlefield Role slot.
+You cannot include more
+\<DYNASTY\> CANOPTEK PLASMACYTE units in a Detachment than there are \<DYNASTY\> DESTROYER CULT units in that Detachment.
 - **Infused Madness:** Once per turn, at the start of either the Charge phase or the Fight phase, you can select one friendly
-<DYNASTY> DESTROYER CULT unit within 3" of this model.
+\<DYNASTY\> DESTROYER CULT unit within 2" of this model.
 If you do, roll one D6: on a 1, one model in that unit is destroyed.
 Regardless of the result, until the end of the turn, add 1 to the Strength and Attacks characteristics of models in that unit.
 Each unit can only be selected for this ability once per turn.
 - **Evasion Protocols:** This unit can be affected by the "Look Out, Sir!" rule as if it were a CHARACTER.
 Rules that ignore "Look Out, Sir!" also ignore this rule.
-- **Recall Protocol:** TODO
+- **Companion Protocol:** This model can be deployed or set up (as Reinforcements) alongside a friendly \<DYNASTY\> DESTROYER CULT and it can join such units during movement as if it were a CHARACTER.
+At the end of any phase, if this model is not within 2" of a friendly \<DYNASTY\> DESTROYER CULT unit, it is immediately destroyed.

 #### > OPTIONS:
 (none)